acopperlily/digital-canvas/README.md

 ## Optimizations

-Instead of an alert, I'd like to build a spinner or a range slider to change the size of the grid.
+Instead of shades of gray, I would love to implement the ability to change the color of the canvas.

 ## Lessons Learned